 One of the richest areas for freeing up significant marketing funds relates to brand portfolio management.
 As a brand consultancy, we find that many organizations have far too many brands receiving far too little investment to be effective.
 The spending then becomes diffused over a broad, diverse set of products and services, and these dollars are often wasted.

 Apple is a classic example of how to apply a clear, consistent brand architecture.
-The Apple corporate brand sits at the top, with strong sub-brands in Mac, iPhone, iPad, iPod, etc. They have also effectively branded various features and “ingredients” – such as Apple Care, Siri, Magic Mouse and many others – that provide structure to their product strategy so consumers can “makes sense” of what they offer.
+The Apple corporate brand sits at the top, with strong sub-brands in Mac, iPhone, iPad, iPod, etc. They have also effectively branded various features and “ingredients” – such as Apple Care, Siri, Magic Mouse and many others – that provide structure to their product strategy so consumers can “make sense” of what they offer.
 Each brand has a role and the sum of the whole is greater than any one part.

 BMW is another example of how to construct a strong brand architecture.
 BMW obtains economic leverage by investing at the corporate brand level, allowing the company to spend less money on marketing individual model brands.
 Compare this to how General Motors, Chevrolet or Ford markets a collection of individual model brands, which results in inefficiency in brand marketing and messaging.